VisualDudek/cfn-templates/docs/DOCS.md

 Pseudo parameters are parameters predefined by CloudFormation. e.g. `AWS::AccountId`  `AWS::Region`  `AWS::Partition`

+**Mappings**
+You need this if you want to set up parameters value based on provided other parameter e.g. AMI ID based on region, instanace type based on prod or test environment. syntax based on `!FindInMap` and top-lvl `Mappings:`

+**Outputs**

 ## FAQ
 - How to code condition: provide name of key pair if not (defaut) use Imported key